Join UMaT and shape the future through cutting-edge Engineering and Technology.

 Powered by iCagenda

-Professor Anthony Ewusi, a renowned hydrogeologist and Dean of the Office of Research, Innovation and Consultancy (ORIC) at the
+Professor Anthony Ewusi, a renowned hydrogeologist and Dean of the Office of International Programmes (OIP) at the University of

 Professor Michael Affam, a renowned Geological Engineer and Dean of the Office of Research, Innovation and Consultancy (ORIC) at